IDontKnowHowToCodeBro/Kenan.py-Privacy-Policy/README.md

 - We implement appropriate security measures to protect user data from unauthorized access, disclosure, or destruction.

 ## Changes to Privacy Policy
 - We may update this Privacy Policy from time to time.
-We will notify users of significant changes via the discord bot.
+We will notify users of significant changes via the discord bots patch notes.

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us at kenanidk@gmail.com.